At least 78 migrants dead and dozens feared missing after fishing vessel sinks off Greece

-ATHENS, Greece (AP) — At least 78 people have died and dozens are feared missing off the coast of southern Greece after a fishing boat carrying migrants capsized and sank, authorities said Wednesday.
+ATHENS, Greece (AP) — A fishing boat carrying migrants capsized and sank off the coast of Greece on Wednesday, authorities said, leaving at least 78 people dead and many dozens feared missing in one of the worst disasters of its kind this year.

-A large search and rescue operation was launched in the area.
-Authorities said 104 people have been rescued so far following the nighttime incident some 75 kilometers (46 miles) southwest of Greece’s southern Peloponnese region.
+Coast guard, navy and merchant vessels fanned out for a vast search-and-rescue operation that also included a plane and a helicopter.

-Four of the survivors were hospitalized with symptoms of hypothermia.
-It was unclear how many passengers might remain missing at sea after the Greek coast guard reported 78 dead.
+Authorities said 104 people have been rescued so far after the boat sank overnight in international waters some 75 kilometers (45 miles) southwest of Greece’s southern Peloponnese peninsula.
+The spot is close to one of the deepest areas of the Mediterranean Sea.

-Six coast guard vessels, a navy frigate, a military transport plane, an air force helicopter, several private vessels and a drone from the European Union border protection agency, Frontex, were taking part in the ongoing search.
+It was unclear how many passengers might still be in the water or trapped in the sunken vessel, but some initial reports suggested hundreds of people may have been on board.

-Libyan authorities have launched a major crackdown on migrants earlier this month across eastern Libya.
-Activists have said several thousand migrants, including Egyptians, Syrians, Sudanese and Pakistanis, have been detained.
-Libyan authorities deported many Egyptians to their home country through a land crossing point.
+Alarm Phone, a network of activists that provides a hotline for migrants in trouble, meanwhile, said it was contacted by people on a boat in distress on Tuesday afternoon.
+That boat was in the same general area as the one that sank, but it was not clear if it was the same vessel.

-In western Libya, authorities have raided migrant hubs in the capital, Tripoli, and other towns over the past few weeks.
-At least 1,800 migrants were detained and taken to government-run detention centers, according to the U.N. refugee agency.
+The organization notified Greek authorities and Frontex.
+In one communication with Alarm Phone, migrants reported the vessel was overcrowded and that the captain had abandoned the ship on a small boat, according to the group.
+They asked for food and water, which was provided by a merchant ship.

-Mediterranean smugglers are increasingly taking larger boats into international waters off the Greek mainland to try to avoid local coast guard patrols.
+When they have larger boats, Mediterranean smugglers are increasingly trying to stay in international waters as they pass by Greece to try to avoid its coast guard patrols.

 On Sunday, 90 migrants on a U.S.-flagged yacht were rescued in the area after they made a distress call.